trezzuri/erpnext-docs/docs/en/setting-up/email/email-inbox.md

 ## 4. Linking Email Account in the User master

 Once an Email Account is created for a User, select that Email Account in the User.
-This will ensure that emails pulled from the said Email ID will accessible only to this User in your ERPNext account.
+This will ensure that emails pulled from the said Email ID will accessible only to this User in your SOMA account.

 ![Email User Link](/files/email-user-link.png)